The Bhagavadgita on Brahman's Paradoxical Nature: Neither Sat Nor Asat

 Commentary

-What is to be known is Brahman because only by knowing Brahman one can gain liberation from the cycle of births and deaths.
-With liberation an embodied Self returns to its original state of pure consciousness, which is immortal, blissful, indestructible and all knowing.
-In an embodied state, knowing the Self is the same as knowing Brahman because in their essential nature they are the same.
-However, the Universal Self is more expansive, pervasive and completely independent, while the individual Self is dependent upon Him.
+What is to be known (jneyam) is Brahman because only by knowing him can one gain liberation from the cycle of births and deaths.
+Upon liberation, an embodied Self returns to its original state of pure consciousness, which is immortal, blissful, indestructible, and all-knowing.
+In an embodied state, knowing the Self is the same as knowing Brahman because, in their essential nature, they are either the same or, as the dualists proclaim, represent the same reality.
+However, even if we accept the latter argument, we have to acknowledge that the Universal Self is more expansive, pervasive, and completely independent, while the individual Self is dependent upon him and in some way connected to him.
+Now, who is this Brahman, knowing whom, we transcend our limitations and gain immortality?
+How do we know that the reality we experience in a transcendental and non-dualistic state is Brahman only?
+Here, Lord Krishna, an incarnation of the Supreme Self, made a somewhat paradoxical statement about the absolute state of Brahman, saying that it is neither Sat nor Asat.

 Translate the Page